Lala Satalin Deviluke: Critical response

 Reviewing To Love Ru, THEM Anime Reviews called Lala cute and likable, but "a little grating at times".
-In another review, it is noted how moving her younger sister Momo forward in the cast also has took Lala largely out of the picture, and that her few appearances in the series are just to add fan service; then she is sent back to obscurity, which, according to THEM, "It's kind of a shame, because Lala really IS a nice person".
+In another review, it is noted how moving her younger sister Momo forward in the cast also has taken Lala largely out of the picture, and that her few appearances in the series are just to add fan service; then she is sent back to obscurity, which, according to THEM, "It's kind of a shame, because Lala really IS a nice person".

 In a review for To Love Ru, Theron Martin, from Anime News Network, called Lala an "irrepressibly cheery airhead", while also complimenting her as a "damn fine-looking naked", saying the series gives ample opportunities to appreciate that, in addition to outright declaring Lala the sexiest girl in the series.
 In a later review for To Love Ru Darkness, Martin said that Lala as the female lead was "undeniably fun to watch", commenting on how her bubbly personality and gorgeous curves delicately balanced her sexy innocence, airheaded genius, and childlike exuberance with a more mature romanticism.
 However, Martin also criticized the fragility of that balance, pointing out the necessity of keeping it on a comedic focus also left virtually no room for character development.